Ravit436/D3.js/D3-Assign/README.md

-Presently works for Villages for any time period.
+Assign 1 works for all regions and at any time period.